 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us.
 Hebrews 12:1 KJV

 We do not have to have it all figured out in advance.
 Faith is trusting God with each step and just continuing to put one foot in front of the other.
-We get overwhelmed when we get too far ahead of ourselves and allow the enemy to bring in all the “what ifs”.
-Our top priority should be to seek the Kingdom of God and His righteousness because, in that, God promises that He’ll cover everything else.
+We get overwhelmed when we get too far ahead of ourselves and allow the enemy to bring in all the “what ifs.”
+Our top priority should be to seek the Kingdom of God and His righteousness because, in that, God promises that He’ll provide for everything else.

 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
 Matthew 6:33 KJV

 Trust in your Heavenly Father

 Remember the goodness and greatness of our Heavenly Father.
 He truly does hold the whole world in His hands.
 He truly is greater and stronger than all of our problems and needs.
 He knows the end from the beginning, and nothing can ever get out of His control.
 The Word says that He owns the cattle on a thousand hills.
 His resources are limitless, we don’t always need to know where they will come from, but we can trust that He does and that He will bring it about in His perfect way in His perfect timing.
 We have a good Father who has plans for peace and hope and a future for us.